SriCharan-23/Sonar-Based-Object-Detection/README.md

 └── README.md

-The Sonar dataset for this project is taken from "Kaggle".
+**NOTE:-** The Sonar dataset for this project is taken from "Kaggle".